ztyyLV/barcode-reader-docs-mobile/programming/android/user-guide.md

 From this page, you have learned how to create a simple video barcode decoding app.
 In the next steps, the following pages will help you on adding configurations to enhance your barcode reader.

 - [Configure Runtime Settings](setting-guide.md)
-- Optimize performance
-  - How to Boost Speed
-  - How to Boost Read-Rate
-  - How to Boost Accuracy
 - Additional Readings
   - <a href = "https://www.dynamsoft.com/barcode-types/barcode-types/" target = "blank">Barcode Formats</a>